When does a perturbation of the equations preserve the normal cone: Perturbation of filter-regular sequences

 Set $S = R/(f_2,...,f_r)$.
 We have shown above that $f_1$ is a $J$-filter regular element in $S$ with $a_J((f_2,...,f_r): f_1) \le a_1 +\cdots + a_r.$ By Lemma \ref{qar}, $\arn_J(f_1S) \le \arn_J(f_1,...,f_r)$.
 Applying Proposition \ref{one}(ii) to this case, we get $\ini(f_1'S) = \ini(f_1S)$.
 By Lemma \ref{qin}, this implies

 So we obtain $\ini(f_1',f_2',...,f_r') = \ini(f_1,f_2,...,f_r).$ The proof is now complete. \end{proof}

 The upper bound for the perturbation number of Theorem \ref{main} becomes especially simple if the ideal is a complete intersection, when $a_1 = \cdots = a_r = 0$.
-Moreover, since regular sequences are permutable, we do not need Proposition \ref{two} and hence the numbers $\arn_J(f_1,...,f_i)$ for $i < r$.
+Moreover, since regular sequences are permutable, we do not need Proposition \ref{two} and hence the numbers $\arn_J(f_1,...,f_i)$ for $i < r$, which gives the following bound.

 \begin{corollary} {\bf \cite[Theorem 3.6]{Ch}} Let $J$ be an arbitrary ideal.
 Let $I = (f_1,...,f_r)$, where $f_1,\ldots, f_r$ is a regular sequence.
 Set $N = \arn_J(f_1,...,f_r)+1.$ Let $f_i' = f_i +\e_i$, where $\e_i$ is an arbitrary elements in $J^N$, $i = 1,...,r$, and $I' = (f_1',...,f_r')$.
 Then $f_1',\ldots, f_r'$ is a regular sequence and $\ini(I') = \ini(I)$. \end{corollary}